JonathanSpeek/DevCloud/README.md

 # DevCloud

 ## Features
+* User can login using Github Creds
 * User can signup
 * User can login
-* User can login using Github credentials
-* User can create, read, update, and destroy notes in Markdown
+* User can create, read, update, and destroy wikis in Markdown
-* User can upload files relevant to dev environments
+* User can upload files relevant to development
 * User can download their uploaded files

+## Future Features
+* Subscription model for larger storage
+* Evernote integration
+* Markdown preview while composing
+* Markdown toolbar to help with composition